commontoolsinc/RFC/rfc/sigil.md

 ### Cursor Sigil (`cursor@1`)

 The cursor sigil provides transparent references to a JSON value held by another fact at a given path, acting like a permanent redirect.
 Unlike queries, cursors are followed first before writing - when you write to a cursor, the write operation is redirected to the underlying target fact, making cursors transparent to mutations.
-If path is omitted it references the whole JSON value - `is` field of the target fact.
+If `at` is omitted it references the whole JSON value - `is` field of the target fact.
+If `the` and `of` are omitted, they default to the containing fact's `the` and `of` values.

 #### Fields

-- `the` (required): Media type of the target fact
+- `the` (optional): Media type of the target fact.
+Defaults to containing fact's `the` value
-- `of` (required): Resource URI of the target fact
+- `of` (optional): Resource URI of the target fact.
+Defaults to containing fact's `of` value
 - `at` (optional): Path into the target fact's `is` field
 - `from` (optional): Target space DID
 - `schema` (optional): JSON Schema for validation